Allegations of CIA assistance to Osama bin Laden: Allegations

 In a 2004 article entitled "Al-Qaeda's origins and links", the BBC wrote that "[d]uring the anti-Soviet war Bin Laden and his fighters received American and Saudi funding.
 Some analysts believe Bin Laden himself had security training from the CIA.

-In an article in The Guardian, Robin Cook, the British Foreign Secretary from 1997 to 2001, would state that: Bin Laden was, though, a product of a monumental miscalculation by western security agencies.
+In an article in The Guardian, Robin Cook, the British Foreign Secretary from 1997 to 2001, stated that:

+Bin Laden was, though, a product of a monumental miscalculation by western security agencies.
 Throughout the 80s he was armed by the CIA and funded by the Saudis to wage jihad against the Russian occupation of Afghanistan.
-Al-Qaida, literally "the database", was originally the computer file of the thousands of mujahideen who were recruited and trained with help from the CIA to defeat the Russians.According to journalist Ahmed Rashid, in 1986 bin Laden "helped build the Khost tunnel complex, which the CIA was funding as a major arms storage depot, training facility and medical centre for the Mujaheddin."
-Although bin Laden would elsewhere claim that "the [Americans] had no mentionable role" and "are lying when they say that they cooperated with us" during the Soviet–Afghan War, in a 1995 interview bin Laden himself would state that:To counter these atheist Russians, the Saudis chose me as their representative in Afghanistan, [...]
+Al-Qaida, literally "the database", was originally the computer file of the thousands of mujahideen who were recruited and trained with help from the CIA to defeat the Russians.

+According to journalist Ahmed Rashid, in 1986 bin Laden "helped build the Khost tunnel complex, which the CIA was funding as a major arms storage depot, training facility and medical centre for the Mujahideen."
+Although bin Laden claimed that "the [Americans] had no mentionable role" and "are lying when they say that they cooperated with us" during the Soviet–Afghan War, in a 1995 interview bin Laden himself stated that:

+To counter these atheist Russians, the Saudis chose me as their representative in Afghanistan, [...]
 I settled in Pakistan in the Afghan border region.
 There I received volunteers who came from the Saudi Kingdom and from all over the Arab and Muslim countries.
 I set up my first camp where these volunteers were trained by Pakistani and American officers.
-The weapons were supplied by the Americans, the money by the Saudis.In The New Jackals, British journalist Simon Reeve, quoting a "senior Pakistani intelligence source and a former CIA official," writes that "[US agents] armed [bin Laden's] men by letting him pay rock-bottom prices for basic weapons," and that "American emissaries are understood to have traveled to Pakistan for meetings with mujaheddin leaders...
-[A former CIA official] even suggests the US emissaries met directly with bin Laden, and that it was bin Laden, acting on advice from his friends in Saudi intelligence, who first suggested the mujaheddin should be given Stingers."
+The weapons were supplied by the Americans, the money by the Saudis.

+In The New Jackals, British journalist Simon Reeve, quoting a "senior Pakistani intelligence source and a former CIA official," wrote that "[US agents] armed [bin Laden's] men by letting him pay rock-bottom prices for basic weapons," and that "American emissaries are understood to have traveled to Pakistan for meetings with mujahideen leaders...
+[A former CIA official] even suggests the US emissaries met directly with bin Laden, and that it was bin Laden, acting on advice from his friends in Saudi intelligence, who first suggested the mujahideen should be given Stingers."